 We are supposed to be living in a more enlightened world that accepts all kinds of people, but the truth is that we are still in the Dark Ages when it comes to mental illness.
 As someone with a loved one who has a serious mental illness, I am often appalled at the insensitive remarks people make.
-People who have a mental illness hear a lot of crass comments as well.
+People who are diagnosed with mental illness also hear a lot of crass comments.

 If my loved one had a physical illness such as cancer, I would share it with others who could sympathize and offer support.
 Because my loved one is mentally ill, I can only share that with a few trusted friends.
 I am not ashamed of my loved one’s condition, but I fear that the person will be stigmatized and treated badly by others if her condition was known.